-JEN has not published these values in this DAPR as the method and value for determining generation curtailment is still being assessed.
-It is intended to publish these values in next year's DAPR using the AER's CECV methodology.
+JEN has not published these values in this DAPR as the method and value for determining generation curtailment requires more complex modelling as the value of generation curtailment varies throughout the forward planning period.
+It is intended to publish these values when the needs are firmed up, using the AER's CECV methodology.